 When I get home will I be able to keep in contact?

 Often many lasting friendships are formed during the week, and when we get home the group leaders of your hotel will try to organise an address list is sent to everyone who wishes it.
-The Pilgrimage organise a reunion in September at St Wilfrid's school which is a great opportunity to catch up and share memories of the week.
+The Pilgrimage organise a reunion in September at St Wilfrid's school in Crawley which is a great opportunity to catch up and share memories of the week.